 - Pros: FairEmail is the simplest solution around for users who want to use PGP encryption on their Android phone.
 It gives you the option of encrypting messages, rather than doing this by default, so you can choose what to encrypt.

-- Cons: Because usage of PGP through Android is still quite rare, the user community for FairEmail is still quite small, and there is no dedicated support available.
+- Cons: Because usage of PGP through Android is still quite rare, the user community for FairEmail is quite small.

 Pretty Good Privacy FAQ